 Drinking bourbon “neat” means you’re serving it at room temperature, straight from the bottle into a glass with nothing else added.
 No ice, no water, no mixers.
 This is the purest way to experience the whiskey’s profile exactly as the distiller intended.
 You get the full force of its aroma and the complete spectrum of its complex flavors, from the initial taste to the lingering finish.
 If you’re tasting a bourbon for the first time, trying it neat is a great way to establish a baseline.
 It gives you an honest introduction to its character before you decide to experiment with ice or water.

-On the Rocks: How Ice Changes the Taste
+On the Rocks: How Ice Mellows the Bourbon

 When you serve bourbon “on the rocks,” you’re simply pouring it over ice.
 The chill from the ice has an immediate effect, slightly numbing your palate and toning down the intensity of the alcohol.
 This can make the whiskey feel smoother and more approachable, which is great if you’re new to bourbon.
 However, as the ice melts, it dilutes the spirit.
 To manage this, it’s best to use a single large ice cube or sphere, which melts much slower than smaller cubes.
 This keeps your drink cold while minimizing the watering-down effect, so you can enjoy a chilled, mellowed version of your favorite bourbon without losing too much flavor.